ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 #### Initialising opam on Unix

-On Unix it's essential to initialise opam, which will (if needed) install the OCaml compiler.
+On Unix, it's essential to initialise opam, which will (if needed) install the OCaml compiler.
 If you already have OCaml installed, opam will use that compiler.

 If you have installed the binary distribution of opam through the install script, this step should already be done.
 If you have installed it through your system package manager, you must initialise opam by running the following command.
 This method will fetch and initialise the latest version of opam, directly from the official servers: